arvaldez301/Sequence-Alignments-Using-DECIPHER/README.md

 If there are frameshifts or errors in the alignment, you can correct them using the ```CorrectFrameshifts()``` function.
 First, apply the function to the nucleotide sequences, and then re-align them using either ```AlignTranslation()``` or ```AlignSeqs()```.

 ## Step 6: Saving the Aligned Sequences
 To save the aligned sequences to a new FASTA file, you can use the ```writeXStringSet()``` function.
-Specify the aligned sequences and the output file path:
+Specify the aligned sequences and the output file path and the name of your new file:
 ```
 writeXStringSet(DNA, file = "<<path to output file>>")
 ```